Request for Information (RFI): Meaning and Examples

 When should you use an RFI, RFP, or RFQ ?

-As mentioned above, the choice of RFI, RFP, or RFQ depends on both the stage of the project and the level of understanding the buyer has about possible solutions.
+Choosing an RFI, RFP, or RFQ depends on a project's stage and the level of understanding of possible solutions.

-The RFI process allows you to better understand the suppliers available to you, their general capabilities, and their offerings.
-This is preferable if there are many potential solutions or if your understanding of the challenge is still in the early stages.
-The RFI process can give you insight into potential solutions and serve as a precursor to another request like an RFP.
+The RFI process helps clarify available suppliers, their general capabilities, and their offerings.
+This is useful when there are many potential solutions or your understanding of the challenge is still in the early stages.

-The RFQ is the most detailed but also the most restrictive request format.
-The RFQ works best when the buyer knows exactly which solution will work within their current framework or infrastructure.
-It does not require the same creativity on the part of the respondent, instead relying on a list of requirements to narrow down vendors who can meet those needs.
+The RFQ is the most detailed and most restrictive request format.
+RFQs are particularly effective when buyers know which solution will work within their current framework or infrastructure.
+These forms do not require the same creativity on the part of the respondent regarding presenting possible solutions.
+Instead, they gather additional information for cost, budget, and planning purposes.

 Manager downloading a template to submit an RFP